minotaur487/google-homepage/README.md

-This is a reconstruction of the Google homepage.
+This is a rough reconstruction of the Google homepage.